Jbachtiger/ci-pp2-quizanaughts/README.md

 - Favicon: [Rocket Ship](https://pixabay.com/vectors/rocket-space-ship-space-launch-312767/)

 ### Resources
-1. [StackOverflow](https://stackoverflow.com/) - this website was used to broaden my knowledge of Javascript
+1. [Stack Overflow](https://stackoverflow.com/) - this website was used to broaden my knowledge of JavaScript
 2. [CSS Tricks](https://css-tricks.com/) - this website was used to refresh on css concepts
-3. Code Institute Tutor Support - I used tutor support a couple times to help steer me in the right direction for problems I came across with my javascript
+3. Code Institute Tutor Support - I used tutor support a couple times to help steer me in the right direction for problems I came across with my JavaScript

 ### Acknowledgments
  - My mentor for their support, advice and patience when reviewing this project with me